 In pursuit of excellence in teaching, Massachusetts School of Law campaigns to elevate public understanding and awareness on legal and non-legal topics through MSLAW TV.
-The programs are shown on New England Cable News (NECN) the third Saturday of the month at 12:30 p.m. in the New England area.
+The programs are shown on New England Cable News (NECN) in the New England area.